Have you been invited to attend an interview with little notice to prepare?

 1. Products & Services

-So don’t get complacent thinking you know what an organisation does.
-Apple, Google, Facebook, Amazon are just a few examples of forward thinking companies that continuously launches new products in different sectors.
+So don’t get complacent thinking you know what an organization does.
+Apple, Google, Facebook, Amazon are just a few examples of forward-thinking companies that continuously launch new products in different sectors.

 2. CEO’s Speech

-The CEO’s speech is cleverly written to include the big picture of the organisation.
+The CEO’s speech is cleverly written to include the big picture of the organization.
 It’s a very clear helicopter view of the business.